Custody and Child Support

 - The parents of the child have been separated for at least six months or have started divorce proceedings

-A judge or master, after holding a hearing, decides custody based on the best interest of the child.
+A judge or hearing officer, after holding a hearing, decides to whom to award custody based on the best interest of the child.
 The court is required to consider all relevant factors.
 It must give more consideration to factors which affect the safety of the child.
 The law lists many factors:

 - Which party is more likely to encourage and permit frequent and continuing contact between the child and the other party.